tasict/homebridge-ewelink-sonoff/README.md

 And voila your eWeLink devices *should* be added to your Homebridge instance.
 ## About
 #### My future plans/ideas
-- Add/remove devices upon web socket message if possible.
 - Support for more devices is always a good thing.
 - TypeScript?
 I wouldn't know where to begin.
 So a 2000 line Javascript file is what it is!
-#### My limitations
-- I am not an expert in Javascript, but can certainly work around the template I have.
-- The only devices I own are T1-1C and T1-2C light switches so I can only test with those.
 #### Issues/Pull Requests
 Please feel free to submit - the more the merrier!
-As the name suggests, this is still in beta so it's most likely you'll run into issues.
 #### Credits
 - @gbro115 → @MrTomAsh → @howanghk - the line of succession of this plugin that I forked from.
 Otherwise this package wouldn't exist!
 - @ozzyobr - for his continued support throughout, e.g. his work with colour conversion, his help with supporting the L1 LED strip.